wenhuiyao/CoroutinesAdapter/README.md

 # CoroutinesAdapter

 Kotlin coroutines make asynchronous programming simple and easy, however, it has Kotlin specific keyword that can't be interoped with Java.
-This library is to adapt Kotlin [coroutines](https://github.com/Kotlin/kotlinx.coroutines) to Android usage.
+This library is to adapt Kotlin [coroutines](https://github.com/Kotlin/kotlinx.coroutines) for use in Android.

 [Introduction to Kotlin coroutines](https://kotlinlang.org/docs/reference/coroutines.html)